 The single door at the lower end of the Cokesbury Building, Building D will be locked and unmanned at 9:40am due to office and classroom responsibilities.
 If you arrive after 9:40am, please park and walk to the main Preschool & Kindergarten entrance under the brown canopy.
 Once at the door, ring the bell located on the panel to the right of the double doors.
-We will greet you at the door where we will ask you a series of health questions, take your child's temperature, require you to sign in your child, and a staff member will take your student to class.
-Parents will not be allowed into the building to minimize the spread of potential illness.
+You will bring your child into the building and sign them in.